 Since those days, he has developed motors and batteries that have powered everything from his famous vacuum cleaners to Supersonic Hairdryers and now he is hoping to bring all that knowledge together and make an electric car.
 He has taken talent along with him on the journey too – I wonder how many who were first employed to develop a rival to a Hoover would have envisaged that one day they could be challenging a BMW?!

 Transferable skills have never been so valuable.

 Smart hirers are leveraging this.
-When considering new talent to develop their IT offer they are looking outside their own specific industry, so a food delivery logistics firm might hire a Project Manager with a background in IT at a public transport operator, a financial services business might head hunt a PM from the public sector, a fighter plane valve manufacturer may recruit from a retail chain.
+When considering new talent to develop their IT offer they are looking outside their own specific industry, so a food delivery logistics firm might hire a Project Manager with a background in IT at a public transport operator, a financial services business might head hunt a PM from the public sector, a robotics recruitment specialist might head hunt from a food canning factory, a fighter plane valve manufacturer may recruit from a retail chain.
 The point is that if your ideal candidate’s thing is, for example, Agile – it doesn’t matter what they last used their skills to deliver or for whom – as long as they will work for you!